Course Placement Guide

 The Courses

-Below is a quick guide to Denison Algebra courses and how to place a student.
-We know that one size does not fit all, so definitely use your common sense and use this document only as a guide.
-There is also a Placement Questions section on our FAQ page to help answer more of your questions.
+Below is a quick guide to Denison Algebra courses and student placement.
+We know that one size does not fit all, so always rely on your best judgement and use this document only as a guide.
+There is also a Placement Questions section on our FAQ page to help answer more of your questions!

 Pre-Algebra